-Third, The Greater Mekong Sub-region (GMS) Program (ADB coordinated) can be considered as successful example of developmental regionalism.
-The GMS, started in 1992, involves all the major actors around the Greater Mekong area, such as Thailand, China, and all the LDCs in the region, ASEAN and ASEAN's development partners including Japan.
+Third, The Greater Mekong Sub-region (GMS) Program (ADB coordinated) can be a successful example of developmental regionalism.
+The GMS started in 1992, involves all the prominent actors around the Greater Mekong area, such as Thailand, China, and all the LDCs, ASEAN and ASEAN's development partners, including Japan.
 It is the only regional cooperation programme specifically targeting all LDCs in the region.
-The core of GMS is to enhance the infrastructure of industrial development in the region by implementing programmes in areas of transport, telecommunications, energy, tourism, trade facilitation, investment, human resource development and agriculture.
+The core of GMS is to enhance the infrastructure of industrial development in the region by implementing programmes in transport, telecommunications, energy, tourism, trade facilitation, investment, human resource development and agriculture.
 The basic strategy is to attract private investment to the region and facilitate cross-border trade, investment and tourism by strengthening infrastructure linkages.
-To enhance transportation linkage over the region covering three East Asian LDCs, Thailand, Viet Nam and Yunnan Province as well as Guangxi Zhuang Autonomous Region of the PRC, the GMS programme introduced three economic corridor projects: (a) the East-West Economic Corridor (Myanmar, Thailand, the Lao PDR, and Viet Nam); (b) the North-South Economic Corridor (China - Yunan, Guangxi, the Lao PDR, Thailand, Viet Nam and Myanmar); and (c) the Southern Economic Corridor (Cambodia, Thailand and Viet Nam).
+To enhance transportation linkage over the region covering three East Asian LDCs- Thailand, Viet Nam and Yunnan Province, and Guangxi Zhuang Autonomous Region of the PRC, the GMS programme introduced three economic corridor projects.
+These are (a) the

+East-West Economic Corridor (Myanmar, Thailand, the Lao PDR, and Viet Nam); (b) the North-South Economic Corridor (China -Yunnan, Guangxi, the Lao PDR, Thailand, Viet Nam and Myanmar); and (c) the Southern Economic Corridor (Cambodia, Thailand and Viet Nam).

-Fourth, The China's One Belt One Road (OBOR or yi dai yi lu) initiative is the most talked about mega scale example of developmental regionalism having geo-economics and geo-strategic implications.
-OBOR intends to connect more than two-thirds of the world population and opening up the windows for revival of global business and infrastructural development across countries.
-Arguably, OBOR is one of the largest development plans in modern history.
-Under OBOR initiative China intends to build massive amounts of infrastructure with pipelines and port in Pakistan, bridges in Bangladesh and railways to Russia aiming at recreating "Modern Silk Road" trading route that may kick start a new era of globalization.
-OBOR has implications for the expansion of internationalization of the renmibi (RMB), both in the real economies of Belt and Road host countries and in the London offshore financial market.
-OBOR initiative intends to connect two ends of Eurasia, as well as Africa and Oceania along two routes - one overland corridors (the "belt") and one maritime shipping lanes (the "road").
+Fourth, China's One Belt One Road (OBOR or yi dai yi lu) initiative is the most talked-about mega-scale example of developmental regionalism having geoeconomics and geo-strategic implications OBOR intends to connect more than two-thirds of the world population and open up the windows for the revival of global business and infrastructural development across countries.
+Arguably, OBOR is one of the most extensive development plans in modern history.
+Under the OBOR initiative, China intends to build massive infrastructure with pipelines and ports in Pakistan, bridges in Bangladesh and railways to Russia, aiming to recreatethe "Modern Silk Road" trading route that may kick start the new era in globalisation.
+OBOR has implications for expanding the renminbi (RMB) internationalisation, both in the real economies of Belt and Road host countries and in the London offshore financial market.
+OBOR initiative intends to connect two ends of Eurasia, as well as Africa and Oceania, along two routes - one overland corridor (the "belt") and one maritime shipping lane (the "road").
 Under OBOR, China plans to construct projects in more than 70 countries along these routes.
-The Belt and Road initiative is expected to cost more than one trillion US dollar.
-Globally, a lot of debates are already in place about the possible causes and consequences of China's Belt and Road initiative: Is it to resolve the issue of managing China's excess surplus?
+The Belt and Road initiative is expected to cost more than one trillion US dollars.

+Globally, many debates are already in place about the possible causes and consequences of China's Belt and Road initiative: Is it to resolve the issue of managing China's excess surplus?
 Is it to promote China's hinterland?
 Is it a state-backed campaign for China's global dominance?
 Is it an aggressive stimulus package for a slowing economy?
 Is it a massive campaign for Chinese investment around the world?
 Is it to ensure China's dominance in the construction sector at the expense of local contractors in partner countries?
-Will this initiative increase the risk of debt distress in many countries?
-Will this make China the biggest foreign creditor?
+Will this initiative increases the risk of debt distress in many countries?
+Will this make China the most prominent foreign creditor?
 Is this a part of "debt-trap diplomacy"?
-Will this initiative block sea trade or monopolize sea trade by China?
+Will this initiative block sea trade or monopolise sea trade by China?
 Will this act as dual-use for commercial and military purposes?
-Will this be used by China as a vehicle to write new rules, establish institutions which will reflect Chinese interests, and reshape 'soft' infrastructure?
-The argument I have raised quite is simple: Economic dominance accompanied by huge moral hazards can be dangerous!
+China will use this as a vehicle to write new rules, establish institutions that will reflect Chinese interests, and reshape 'soft' infrastructure?
+The argument I have raised entirely is simple: Economic dominance accompanied by huge moral hazards can be dangerous!